plyght/clay-plyght/README.md

-# FNPM - A Simple Node.js Package Manager

-`Fast NPM` is a fast and simple package manager for Node.js, designed to be a drop-in replacement for npm.
-It aims to provide a more efficient and user-friendly experience for managing Node.js packages.
+# Clay

+Pretty fast package manager for node.js written in Rust

+## Features
+- Fast
+- Cache
+- Install from cache
+- Install from npm registry
+- Faster than npm (sometimes pnpm)

+### WARNING!!

+This is a work in progress, it is not ready for production use yet.